soywod/kronos.vim/README.md

 ![Set
 context](https://user-images.githubusercontent.com/10437171/50439628-09713500-08f3-11e9-88e0-a5ed72c9134e.gif)

+### Sort

+You can sort tasks by pressing `gs` (for ascending) or `gS` (for descending).
+The sort depends on the position of the cursor.
+For eg, if it's in the `ID` column, it will sort the ids.

+*Note: once the tasks sorted, the buffer will be considered as modified, no matter the result.*

 ### Worktime

 The worktime allows you to check how much time you spent on one or many tags,